 An attorney can help you determine the correct amount of compensation you will need to recover the damages you’ve suffered.
 If the amount is too low, then you may not be able to completely recover damages, and if the amount is too high, a judge or jury may dismiss your case.

-Our medical error attorneys at Crowe & Mulvey, LLP can help you make good decisions to help compensate for your losses.
+Our medical malpractice attorneys at Crowe & Mulvey, LLP can help you make good decisions to help compensate for your losses.
 Hiring an attorney greatly improves your chance of recovering damages, so don’t hesitate to call us for help in making your case as strong as possible.

 No one should have to pay for the consequences of a medical professional’s errors by themselves.
 If you or someone you know has been the victim of a pharmaceutical error, we can possibly help you get the justice and compensation you need.